Eastern Sudanese oppose the peace talks on east track

 They also demanded better representation in the current peace talks.
 “Through a factual consultative conference that can be held by the regional actors we can have a solid representation,” they added.

 The rally started from the Martyrs Square in Deim El Arab and moved towards the government secretariat.
 The protestors chanted, “Down, down the Juba platform.”

 In their memorandum, they denounced the central interventions in the local affair that weakened and deconstructed the social fabric in the region.
 “These intervention policies are unwise,” they said.
 They also accused the Sovereign Council of dictating terms on the Eastern track.

 On Monday, the government delegation team and the leaders of the Revolutionary Front signed an agreement to extend the current peace negotiation period in Juba for three more weeks.

 During the signing ceremony, the spokesman for the government’s negotiating delegation and Member of Sovereign Council, Mohamed El Taayshi stressed that the agreement provides an opportunity for more discourse on issues related to the peace process.
 “The demands and objectives of the glorious December revolution must go hand in hand with the peace process,” he added.

-Ahmed Tugod one of the key negotiators confirmed that the signed agreement can pave the way for a peace agreement ending the war in Sudan.
+Ahmed Tugud, one of the key negotiators confirmed that the signed accord will pave the way for a peace agreement ending the war in Sudan.

 Our editorial independence means that we can continue to provide factual updates about ongoing protests to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.